microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 ## Overview

-In this lab, you will learn how you can use Release Management(RM) in Visual Studio Team Services (VSTS) to deploy a Java web application to [Apache Tomcat](http://tomcat.apache.org/) with a MySQL database on Azure.
-Apache Tomcat is an open-source Java Servlet Container developed by the Apache Software Foundation (ASF).
-MySQL is a popular open-source relational database management system.
+With Azure Web App for containers, it is easy to deploy container-based web apps.
+You can pull container images from Docker Hub or a private Azure Container Registry, and deploy the containerized app with your preferred dependencies to production in seconds.

-For this purpose of the lab, we will use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
-It is a fully managed database as a service offering capable of handing mission-critical workload with predictable performance and dynamic scalability.
+In this lab, you will learn how you can use Release Management(RM) in Visual Studio Team Services (VSTS) to deploy a container Java web application to an Azure web app for containers.

-## What's covered in this lab?
+### What's covered in this lab?

 This lab will show how you can